-Not only was the player participating in great stealth gameplay in some of the earliest 3D console games, but they were getting a unique and interesting story as well.
+Not only were the players participating in great stealth gameplay in some of the earliest 3D console games, they were also getting a unique and interesting story.
 Making use of cool gadgets and weapons to incapacitate guards was great, but memorable characters made the game a hit.
 With iconic voice acting and a twisting story, it was easy to see why the game was so successful.

 Metal Gear Solid would spawn four more direct sequels along with a few spinoff games that also found plenty of success.
 Despite the franchise most likely being lost, many stealth games borrowed mechanics that are still in use today.
 Games like Splinter Cell cultivated its own extensive franchise using aspects from both Metal Gear Solid and Thief.

 Kojima’s work as an elaborate story weaver has led him to new endeavors that still have some of that classic feel he kicked off with Metal Gear Solid in 1998.
 The legacy of third-person stealth games owes much of its history to a crazy game about world powers and strange military conspiracies.
 The good news is that some of it seems like it might not have been true.

 1998 was coming to an end, but Bioware had to squeeze one more powerhouse game into the year.
 After the moderate success of the mech game Shattered Steel (back when everyone was making mech games) Bioware was inspired by what is the core of every modern RPG, Dungeons and Dragons.
 On December 21st, they released Baldur’s Gate.